caffe2/caffe2.github.io/_docs/faq.md

         +-- <other installed python modules>
 ```

 There may be multiple Python installations on your machine, but only one can be active at a time.
 Your current Python is at ```which python``` and your current Python root is thus at "$(which python)/../.." .
-Safe users of Python have several Python installations on their machine:
+Many users of Python have several Python installations on their machine:

 **System Python**: All Mac and Linux computers have a system Python installation at ```/usr```, with libraries at ```/usr/lib``` and the Python executable at ```/usr/bin/python```.
 This system Python installation is needed by your system, so you should not mess with it.
 Try to avoid installing anything into your system Python.
 If you ever get a "Permission Denied" when trying to install a Python package, then you are probably installing into your system Python and you should stop what you are doing. **Never use ```sudo``` to install a Python package**, or else you may break your system Python installation.
 On more recent versions of Python, you may pass ```--user``` flag to pip to install into a separate site-packages in your home directory.